omz13/kirby3-xmlsitemap/README.md

 - Generates a [sitemap](https://www.sitemaps.org); [valid](https://webmaster.yandex.com/tools/sitemap/) too.
+- The generated page can be cached for a determined amount of time, c.f. `cacheTTL` in _Configuration_.
+This not only improves the response time if it can be retrieved from the cache.
 - For all pages, `<loc>` and `<lastmod>` are given; `<priority>` is not given because "its a bag of noise"; `<changefreq>` is also not given because it does not affect ranking.
 - `<lastmod`> is calculated using the most recent date from the fields, if present, of `date` or `embargo` in a page.
 - When a page is included in the xml-sitemap, information for images (`<image:loc>`) on each page is inclued unless this is disabled; c.f. `disableImages` in _Configuration_.